Ubuntu System Flashing Process

 When the flashing is complete, you should see the following information:

-, you can see this information.
+By entering the command lsusb, you can see this information.

 Connect TITA Robot System